Skip to main content

 2. Go to Settings

-3. Click Show button next to the API token field.
-The token will be copied to buffer automatically.
+3. Click the Show button next to the API token field.
+The token will be copied to the clipboard automatically.

 4. Go to WP Admin > MapSVG

-5. Click on the Support button in the top toolbar
+5. Click the Support button in the top toolbar

 6. Paste the API token and click Save